-How much does it cost to form an LLC in the District of Columbia?
+How much does an LLC cost in Washington DC cost?

 Things like whether or not you want to hire a Registered Agent, the Certificate of Occupancy or Home Occupation Permit, your Basic Business License, and your LLC’s Biennial Report.